Constance Wu: 'Sometimes I'm a good person. Sometimes, I'm not'

 And I’m still scared of it.

-But I decided that what it did for me, and how it might help other people, means more to me than I’m scared of it.
+But I decided that what it did for me, and how it might help other people (crying), means more to me than I’m scared of it.

 You have to weigh what matters more to you.
 Three years ago, when I was really going through it, I was still a little bit to raw then, I wasn’t as grounded then and I wouldn’t have been able to do that, and it wouldn’t have mattered more to me.